therealpaulgg/blog-svelte/src/posts/how-to-host-a-server-on-your-own-hardware-without-port-forwarding-(at-your-house)-or-hamachi.md

 ---
+createdAt: '2020-01-16'
+excerpt: '__Disclaimer: This guide requires you to have another server in which you can ''port forward'' or at least access services on the internet.
+If you don''t...'
 title: How to Host a Server On Your Own Hardware Without Port Forwarding (at your house) or Hamachi
-date: 2021-01-15
-excerpt: It is not worth it.
+updatedAt: '2020-01-16'
 ---

 __Disclaimer: This guide requires you to have another server in which you can 'port forward' or at least access services on the internet.
 If you don't have one, get a cheap Linux server like one on DigitalOcean or Vultr.__